AI & Enterprise Risk Management Webinar on March 30th

 Consider a few examples:

 • A doctor inputs a patient’s name and details of their condition into ChatGPT to have it draft a letter to the patient’s insurance company justifying the need for a medical procedure.
 In the future, if a third party asks ChatGPT “what medical problem does [patient name] have?”
-ChatGPT could answer based what the doctor provided.
+ChatGPT could answer based on what the doctor provided.

 • An executive inputs bullet points from the company’s 2023 strategy document into ChatGPT and asks it to rewrite it in the format of a PowerPoint slide deck.
 In the future, if a third party asks “what are [company name]’s strategic priorities this year,” ChatGPT could answer based on the information the executive provided.